A Further Remark on Sobolev Spaces. The Case $0<p<1$

 We will need the following lemma (see \cite[Lemma~2.1]{Peetre}).
 We recall that the space $C^{k}_{0,+}(I)$ is defined as the space of $k$ times piecewise differentiable functions with compact support; i.e.~$f\in C^{k}_{0,+}$ iff $f$ is compactly supported, has $k-1$ continuous derivatives and its $k$:th derivative, taken in the distributional sense, is piecewise continuous with finitely many discontinuities.
 A typical class of examples of such functions are the so-called spline functions from approximation theory, see e.g.~\cite{Ahlberg} for a treatment of these.

 \begin{lemma} The spaces $C_0^{\infty}$ and $C^{k}_{0,+}$ have the same completion $W^{k,p}$ in the quasi-norm \eqref{sobolevnorm}. \end{lemma}

 The next step is to use the retraction $\beta$ from Lemma~\ref{retraction} to deduce a few facts regarding the mapping $\delta$.
 The most important is surjectivity.
-The proof of this fact is rather tricky, and is perhaps to be thought of as the main result in this note.
+The proof of this fact is perhaps to be thought of as the main result in this note.
 To get the rather simple underlying idea across, we summarize what is about to happen.

 We consider an element $g=\{g_j\}\in W^{k-1,p}$ and want to find an element $f\in W^{k,p}$ so that $\delta f=g$.
 In essence, what we try to do is to find a primitive $f_j$ to each $g_j$ and consider $\{f_j\}$ as a $W^{k,p}$-function.
 To do this we are tempted to integrate.
 However, to make sure that the resulting function lies in $L^p$, we will need to modify $g_j$ so that it has mean zero.
 As soon as that has been accomplished, we consider primitives $u_j$.
 They will lie in $L^p$, but the second obstacle is that $\{u_j\}$ may very well diverge.
 Using the retraction $\beta$, we can find $L^p$-functions $\tilde{u}_j$ which approximate $u_j$ in $L^p$ and set $f_j=u_j-\tilde{u}_j$ so that convergence is no issue.
 Since $\delta\circ\beta=0$ this is accomplished without changing too much in the derivatives.